charlotte-os/charlotte-os.github.io/design.md

 ---
 layout: page
-title: Charlotte OS Design Document
+title: CharlotteOS Design Document
-# subtitle: Kitty go purrrrrrrrrrr!
 ---

+# CharlotteOS Design Document

 ## General

-- Design Goals
+### Design Goals
-	- Ease of use for nontechnical users
+- Ensure ease of use for non-technical users.
-	- Ease of troubleshooting for both technical and nontechnical users
+- Facilitate easy troubleshooting for both technical and non-technical users.
-	- Ease of developing applications
+- Simplify the development of applications.
-	- Providing an erognomic environment for developers
+- Provide an ergonomic environment for developers.
-	- Making the system itself easy to hack on
+- Make the system straightforward to modify (hackability).
-		- Ensure all OS code is well organized and well documented
+  - Ensure all OS code is well-organized and well-documented.
-- MPL 2.0 License used when possible
+- Use the GPL 3.0 License wherever possible.
-- Include features that each set of target users care about
+- Include features valued by different target user groups.
-- Provide a modern set of user interfaces
+- Deliver a modern set of user interfaces.
-	- Create a good looking and well optimized native Rust UI
+  - Develop a visually appealing and well-optimized native Rust UI.
-		- Widget based GUI inspired by KDE Plasma
+    - Widget-based GUI inspired by KDE Plasma.
-	- Create a modern and easy to use text shell
-		- More feature rich API than curses and conio
-		- Potentially allow mouse usage

 ## Kernel - Charlotte Core

-#### Overview: The kernel will provide mechanisms to make use of hardware resources and it will enforce the policies set by privileged userspace software.

-- Hybrid Kernel
-	- Kernel extensions run as privileged processes in userspace
-	- Drivers can be compiled into the kernel or run as kernel extensions
-- Memory Management
-	- MMU required
-	- Physical Memory Manager
-		- Tracks used and unused page frames
-		- Tracks number of page frames that may be needed but have not yet been allocated
-	- Virtual Menmory Manager
-		- An interface provided by the arch module in the kernel to abstract over ISA specific page map management operations
-		- Operations
-			- Create a new page map
-			- Delete an existing page map
-			- Add mappings to an existing page map
-			- Remove mappings from an existing page map
-			- Set or clear pages' present bits
-			- Change MMU permissions on one or more page(s) in a given page map
-		- Given the number of ISA specific operations involved this subsystem is best implemented in arch on a per ISA basis and abstracted to a common interface.
-- Thread Scheduling
-	- TBD
-- ACPI
-	- Static tables are parsed using custom code
-	- AML interpretation will be performed using Rust bindings to LAI, the Lightweight AML Interprer
-- System Call Interface
-	- The system call interface will use a `target-action-arguments` pattern for extensibility and ease of use
-		- `target`: Either an OS subsystem or capability
-		- `action`: The requested action for the kernel to perform
-		- `arguments`: Any other information needed to perform the requested action
-- Kernel Bus (kbus)
-	- Intercontext communication mechanism backed by kernel shared memory
-	- Provides full duplex communication channels
-	- Capabale of unicast and multicast communication
-	- Broadcast is not allowed for performance and security reasons
-	- Provides the only way to send capabilities between contexts
+### Overview
+The kernel facilitates access to hardware resources and enforces policies set by privileged user-space software.

+#### Modular Monolithic Kernel
+- Drivers and kernel modules must use the same compiler version as the kernel they target.
+- Each kernel release will explicitly specify the compiler version used for its build, ensuring that all modules are compatible.
+- Charlotte Core does not guarantee internal stability; module developers are responsible for ensuring compatibility with new kernel releases.
+- If module authors wish to use languages other than Rust, they must provide their own C FFI wrapper module to serve as an interface.
+This wrapper ensures that the module can communicate with the kernel while using the language of the author’s choice.
+- The package manager will facilitate easier integration and management of modules, streamlining updates and compatibility checks.

+#### Memory Management
+- MMU Required by target system
+- **Physical Memory Manager**
+  - Tracks used and unused page frames using a simple bitmap.
+  - Tracks the number of frames that may be needed later for CoW and demand paging.
+- **Virtual Memory Manager**
+  - Provided by the arch module to abstract ISA-specific page map management operations.
+  - Operations include creating and deleting page maps, adding/removing mappings, and managing MMU permissions and other settings on pages.
+  - On the x86-64 ISA, this includes handling MTRRs and PATs

+#### Thread Scheduling
+- Single scheduler tunable for either latency or throughput.
+- Uses a preemptive form of Dynamic Quantum Round Robin as the primary scheduling algorithm to achieve weighted fair scheduling.

+#### ACPI
+- Parse static tables using custom code.
+- Integrates Rust bindings to uACPI for AML interpretation.

+#### System Call Interface
+- Employs a target-action-arguments pattern for extensibility and ease of use.
+  - Target: An OS subsystem or capability.
+  - Action: The requested action for the kernel to perform.
+  - Arguments: Additional information needed to execute the action.

+#### Kernel Bus (kbus)
+- Handles interprocess communication.
+- Provides full duplex communication channels capable of unicast and multicast (broadcasting is prohibited).
+- Facilitates capability transfer between contexts and supports both local (via shared memory buffers) and remote (using WebSockets) communications.

 ## Executive Service - Charlotte Exec

+### Overview
-#### Overview: The executive service is the primary userspace portion of the operating system.
-It controls all system configuration, handles process management, user management and implements the configured security policy.
-It is also responsible for starting and stopping all other system services including kernel extension services.
+The primary user-space portion of the OS, handling system configuration, process and user management, and security policy enforcement.

-- Is given all possible capabilities at system startup and has the responsibility of providing or denying processes capabilities upon request.
-- Manages all system services and kernel extension services.
-- Creates and launches all new processes by default.
+- Can grants or revoke any capability.
-- Can operate as an OOM killer if configured to do so.
+- Manages all system services and acts as an OOM killer when configured to do so.
-- Makes all necessary privileged system calls to configure the kernel to enforce system policies
-- Reads the configuration changes automatically from the namespace and implements the requested changes
-- Tracks processes and their resources (the kernel has no concept of process at all)
-- Handles all user management
+- Automatically reads and implements configuration changes.
-- Enforces security policy by withholding capabilities when appropriate.
+- Enforces security policy by managing capability access.
-- Assigns ownership of global resources to the services configured to manage them.
+- Assigns ownership of global resources to designated management services (e.g., framebuffer to the compositor).
-    - For example the framebuffer would be assigned to the program configured to be the compositor.

 ## Namespace

+### Overview
-#### Overview: The system namespace is a heirarchical directory of entries that represent a variety of differnt things in the system.
-It is used to enumerate and interact with almost all system resources and components.
+A hierarchical structure used to enumerate and interact with nearly all system resources and components.

-- Implemented by the namespace service which should be a direct child of the executive service
+- Managed by the namespace subsystem of the kernel.
-- Paths in the namespace are URIs with the following format `sns://addr/path`
+- Paths in the namespace are formatted as `sns://host/path`.
-	- `sns`: The subnamespace to be accessessed
-	- `addr`: Some means of identifying the host on which to look for the given path in the given subnamespace.
-If omitted, localhost is assumed.
+  - **sns**: Subnamspace, a section within the namespace that serves a particular pu
+  - **Host**: Identifier for the host; defaults to localhost if omitted.
-	- `path`: The path to the object or directory being referred to.
+  - **Path**: The specific object or directory referenced.
+- The filesystem is a subnamespace
-- The filesystem will be a subnamespace that is implemented by the OS itself via a filesystem service.
+  - The CharlotteOS filesystem will be a custom single rooted filesystem with support for multi-user ownership semantics, file descriptor capabilities, journaling, snapshots, compression, and softwre RAID.
-- Processes with the appropriate permissions can create and mount their own subnamespaces into the system namespace although certain SNS names will be reserved for use exclusively by privileged OS services.
+  - The OS will also fully support the exFAT filesystem for use with removable storage media.

 ## User Interface

-#### Overview: The system will provide two user interfaces, a text shell and a graphical UI for users to interact with.

-- Text UI
-	- A rich TUI that allows users to interact with the system.
-	- The programming interface for the TUI should be richer than curses or conio and potentially allow a mouse to be used
-- Graphical UI
+### Overview
+The primary user interaction with the system is through a graphical shell.

+- CharlotteOS will be a GUI first operating system
-	- A widget based UI modelled after the KDE Plasma Desktop but made more multitouch friendly
+  - Widget-based UI modeled after the KDE Plasma Desktop.
+  - Includes robust support for remote desktop functionality using a secure protocol.
+- Terminal mode will be supported for environments where a GUI is not desirable or possible.
+  - Can be shown on a display or made available via serial or SSH over a network

+## Command Shell
+- Provides an easy to use but also scriptable command shell
+- Shell scripts inspired by assembly code with each command to be esecuted on a separate line with its operands
+  - Control flow will be possible via branch commands
+  - This will make it easy to generate shell scripts on the fly